If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

 The most common way to change "live" traffic for an enabled feature flag is to increase it.
 In this scenario, you can monotonically increase overall traffic without rebucketing users.

-Reconfiguring delivery traffic
+Reconfiguring rollouts traffic

 Do users get rebucketed?